 GARISSA (Xinhua) -- Kenya’s religious leaders drawn from the Christian and Muslim faiths on Tuesday vowed to remain vigilant over terrorist who are bent on stirring inter- religious conflict in the country following Sunday twin attacks on churches in northern Kenya.

-"We treat the incident as an act of international terrorism and not a war between a Muslim and Christian faithful," chairman of pastors’ fellowship in Garissa Pastor John Maura told journalists in Garissa town.
+The leaders said those who attacked the churches were doing so as to create animosity and hatred between Muslim and Christians’ faithful who have been living in the country harmoniously for decades."We treat the incident as an act of international terrorism and not a war between a Muslim and Christian faithful," chairman of pastors’ fellowship in Garissa Pastor John Maura told journalists in Garissa town.

 The clergymen were speaking two days after gunmen killed at least 17 people and injured more than 65 others in twin attacks on two churches in northern Kenya.